University of Montevideo

-The Universidad de Montevideo (in English: University of Montevideo) is a private (catholic, Opus Dei) university located in Montevideo, Uruguay.
+The University of Montevideo (Universidad de Montevideo; UM) is a private (catholic, Opus Dei) university in Montevideo, Uruguay.
 It opened in 1986, and obtained the right to be legally named a university in 1997.
 It has been ranked as the number one University in Uruguay by the QS World University Rankings four years in a row.
 As of 2019, the UM reached the TOP 500 in the general rankings according to the international organization.